 To enable deep monitoring of your PHP-CLI applications

-Go to Settings > Processes and containers > Process group monitoring.
+In the Dynatrace menu, go to Settings > Processes and containers > Process group monitoring.

 Expand Process monitoring rules.